 Barbara Zaborowski may not be as widely known in the kids’ art field, but she is the one we would all want as our children’s preschool teacher.
 Someone who is enthusiastic, who embraces experimentation, and who is not afraid of a little mess in the name of fun and learning.

 (If you’d like to know more about her approach to kids’ art and early childhood education, you can read my interview with Barbara here.)

-Here’s a video showing Action Art for Kids, well, in action!
+Here’s a video showing Action Art for Kids.
 And don’t forget to scroll down for even more great ideas.
-Let’s dive into some action art!

 Action Art for Kids

-This book is bursting at the seams with fun action art ideas for kids.
+At the Artful Parent, we love Action Art for so many reasons and this book is bursting at the seams with fun art ideas for kids.
 Everything from art hockey and pounding paint to snap painting and dancing blottos.
 And most use art materials you already have at home.

 “We all know that children prefer to be active, and action art incorporates the child’s need for activity with the always important need for creativity.
-The art experiences are based on the philosophy that children will learn from the process of creating, and that the finished product is the result of that process, not the goal.” ~ from the Action Art book introduction
+The art experiences are based on the philosophy that children will learn from the process of creating, and that the finished product is the result of that process, not the goal.” – MaryAnn Kohl and Barbara Zaborowski

 Oh my goodness!
 My kids had SO much fun with this electric drill painting activity!